BlueAmulet/OCEmu/README.md

 Needs luafilesystem, utf8, and luaffi.

-luasocket is required for the Internet Component.
+luasocket is optional but is required for the Internet Component and higher precision timing.

 luasec is optional but is required for HTTPS.

 ```
 luarocks-5.2 install luafilesystem
 luarocks-5.2 install utf8
+luarocks-5.2 install luasocket
+luarocks-5.2 install luasec
 git clone https://github.com/gamax92/luaffi.git
 cd luaffi
 make